Equation of exchange

+The equation of exchange is a rearrangement of the definition of velocity.
+Velocity, or the average frequency with which money is spent, can be calculated as the ratio between the total amount of money spent, $PQ$, and the total amount of money that exists, $M$.
+Hence, $V := \frac{PQ}{M}$.
+Multiplying both sides of the definition of velocity by $M$ gives the equation of exchange.
+As such, without the introduction of any assumptions, it is an identity.

-Thus PQ is the level of nominal expenditures.
-This equation is a rearrangement of the definition of velocity: $V := \frac{PQ}{M}$.
-As such, without the introduction of any assumptions, it is a tautology.
-The quantity theory of money adds assumptions about the money supply, the price level, and the effect of interest rates on velocity to create a theory about the causes of inflation and the effects of monetary policy.
+Economists also refer to the equation of exchange as the quantity equation.
+The quantity equation should not be confused with the quantity theory of money.
+An economic theory such as the quantity theory of money builds on the quantity equation by adding assumptions about the money supply, the price level, and the effect of interest rates on velocity to create a theory about the causes of inflation and the effects of monetary policy.
+Although the assumptions underlying the quantity theory or money may be contested, the quantity equation itself, aka the equation of exchange, is not.

 In earlier analysis before the wide availability of the national income and product accounts, the equation of exchange was more frequently expressed in transactions form: